eriksjolund/podman-socket-activation/README.md

 ### Restrict Podman with _RestrictAddressFamilies_

-It is possible to restrict Podman from accessing AF_INET and AF_INET6 sockets with the __systemd__ directive [__RestrictAddressFamilies__](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#RestrictAddressFamilies=).
-Socket-activated sockets are unaffected by the directive.
+When using Podman in a systemd service, the __systemd__ directive [__RestrictAddressFamilies__](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#RestrictAddressFamilies=) can be used to restrict Podman's access to sockets.
+The restriction only concerns the use of the system call __socket()__, which means that socket-activated sockets are unaffected by the directive.

+Containers that only need internet access via socket-activated sockets can still be run by Podman when systemd is configured to restrict Podman's ability to use the system call `socket()` for the AF_INET and AF_INET6 socket families.

+Of course, Podman would then be blocked from pulling down any container image so the container image needs to be present beforehand.

+Let's see how we could use __RestrictAddressFamilies__  for the socket-activated echo server.
-If the `--pull=never` option is added to `podman run`, the echo container will continue to work even with the very restricted setting
+If the `--pull=never` option is added to `podman run`, the echo server container will continue to work even with the very restricted setting

 ```
 RestrictAddressFamilies=AF_UNIX AF_NETLINK
 ```

-All types of sockets are then inaccessible except AF_UNIX sockets, AF_NETLINK sockets and the socket-activated sockets.
+All use of the system call `socket()` is then disallowed except for the socket families AF_UNIX sockets and AF_NETLINK sockets.

 In case there would be a security vulnerability in Podman, conmon or runc, this configuration limits the possibilities an intruder has to launch attacks on other PCs on the network.

-The _echo-restrict.service_ is configured with `RestrictAddressFamilies=AF_UNIX AF_NETLINK`.
+The example _echo-restrict.service_ is configured to use `RestrictAddressFamilies=AF_UNIX AF_NETLINK`.
-The service is activated with _echo-restrict.socket_
+The service is activated by _echo-restrict.socket_.

 ```
 $ grep Listen ~/.config/systemd/user/echo-restrict.socket